 There’s so much to thank your mother for, but how about focusing on what REALLY matters—like the fact that she didn’t toss you high into the air, then let you slip through her arms and plummet to the ground.
 The 80s Vibes template calls to mind an era when car seats were optional, helmets were a rarity, and hand sanitizers were unheard of.
 It was survival of the fittest!

 Tip: Want to swap out triangles for stars, hearts, or spirographs?
 Go for it!
-Check out our massive collection of overlays in the Overlays tab.
+Check out our massive folder of graphics in the Graphics tab.

 It’s all about you

 Wanna remind your mother what an awesome job she did raising you, while also giving her kudos for her mad gardening skills?
 Our 12oz Tall template does it all with a playful sentiment and modern, elegant look.

 Have you ever come across a picture of your mom in her heyday and thought, “Wow, who’s that?
 She’s pretty rad!”
 Give your mom some props for her sassy style and effortless chic by inserting that found photo into the Divide and Conquer template.

 Here’s one for the crazy cat lady in your life.
 Or if you yourself are the feline fanatic, post the Catnip template to your social networking sites and demand the respect you and your fellow crazy cat ladies deserve.